Skip to content

 • Substance use disorders, such as addiction to alcohol or drugs.

-• Anxiety disorders, such as social anxiety disorder (SAD) or obsessive-compulsive disorder (OCD).
+• Anxiety disorders include social anxiety disorder (SAD) or obsessive-compulsive disorder (OCD).

 • Sleep disorders.